radekstepan/intermine-lists-client/README.markdown

 - Views talk to other Views through a Mediator.
 - Model emits messages through Mediator.
 - Router does not talk to Views.

+## Other:
+- Libraries are not maintained in `src/`.
+- Use Twitter Bootstrap for as long as possible.
+- Use brackets in CoffeeScript function calls.
+- Use CofeeScript > underscore.js where possible.
+- Try not to be smart, code needs to be understandable...